0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/README.md

 # Python to FPGA video : Kickstart your FPGA AI Projects

 > [!IMPORTANT]
 > This is a "DIY" tutorial derived from my 9 hours course.
-As I cannot teach all the different concepts here, you'll have access to all the ressources you need to learn.
+As I cannot teach all the different concepts here, you'll have access to all the resources you need to learn.
 If you go from 0 (given that you have some basis on FPGA and all) I'd say this project can that a few days to comlete with a good understanding.
 Hop you enjoy this project, godd luck, and see you on the other side !

 This folder contains EVERYTHING you need to kickstart your FPGA AI projects.

 > It contains a FULL TUTORIAL meant to be "DIY" in which you will be guided to deploy your own AI model on FPGA !

 To make the video as enjoyable as possible (It is not course, because I sell the actual course to universities), I made the choice to let the viewer do its own research when it comes to the various details **BUT** you are not alone !
-This README acts like a small course with all of the ressources nedded for a full understanding of what you are doing.
+This README acts like a small course with all of the resources nedded for a full understanding of what you are doing.

 ## What will you find in this repo

 ### PART 0 : This readme

-The goal of this readme is to serve a "lighthouse" to which you come and go to gather ressources and tips and various stuff to complete this project at you own pace.
+The goal of this readme is to serve a "lighthouse" to which you come and go to gather resources and tips and various stuff to complete this project at you own pace.

 > I recommend you read it fully before starting the PART 1.